 Analysis of "I'm Nobody!
 Who Are You?" by Emily Dickinson

-Emily Dickinson and I'm Nobody!
+Emily Dickinson And A Summary of I'm Nobody!
 Who Are You?

 I'm Nobody!
 Who Are You? is one of Emily Dickinson's short poems, being only two stanzas, eight lines, in length.
 It has the classic hallmarks of a Dickinson poem, namely lots of dashes, unorthodox punctuation and exquisite use of words.